TeamSunride/Arduino-LSM6DSO32/README.md

 # Usage
-Use the appropriate constructor for your configuration:
+Use the appropriate constructor for your configuration: (see [protocol](https://github.com/TeamSunride/Protocol))
 - SPI constructor: (recommended)
 ```cpp
 #define CS_pin 10 // e.g.